 Going through the probate process in Texas courts can be costly when someone dies.
 A small estate affidavit can avoid a lot of the probate costs for the survivor handling the deceased person’s estate.
-The small estate affidavit must show that the deceased’s estate is less than $50,000, the estate’s assets covers any outstanding debts, and a few other requirements.
+The small estate affidavit must show that the deceased’s estate is worth $75,000 or less, the estate’s assets cover any outstanding debts, and a few other requirements.

 Unfortunately, many low-income Texans faced a hurdle in filing a small estate affidavit – they did not know how much money the deceased person had in their bank account and had no way of finding out unless they filed suit in probate court.
 The cost of doing so was often more than was in the account.